ofersadan85/devops-demo/README.md

 docker-compose --env-file=example.env up -d
 ```

-After that, you can run the python build pipeline by accessing [localhost:8080/job/example-app-python](http://localhost:8080/job/example-app-python) and clicking on `Build Now`.
-Watch the build logs to see the pipeline in action.
-Login details are in [example.env](example.env).
+After that, you can view the Python build pipeline by accessing [localhost:8080/job/example-app-python](http://localhost:8080/job/example-app-python) (Login details are in [example.env](example.env)).
+No need to click anything, the pipeline is pre-configured to scan the repository every 3 minutes, just sit back and watch.

 ## Security